-Remembrance Day 2 two minutes silence at St Andrews Church for Class 2.
-The Children paid their respects to the Soldiers that went from Halton Holegate village and died in World War l or World War ll.
+Remembrance Day 2 - Two minutes silence at St Andrews Church for Class 2.
+The children paid their respects to the Soldiers that went from Halton Holegate village and died in World War l and World War ll.

 Latest Term Dates Events

 There are currently no events.

 - Cornet Club has been opened up for all children in years 3,4,5 with an introduction to playing the cornet.